 4. Insert cut end of scion into grafting tube/clip.
 Gently push the two stalks completely together to join tissue and remove air pockets.

 5. Secure the grafted seedling to a small stake and place it in the healing chamber.

-Method B, shown above: Cut the rootstock seedling flat, then carefully split the stem vertically.
+Above: Cut the rootstock seedling flat, then carefully split the stem vertically.
 Cut the scion seedling at a sharp angle, and insert it into the slit you made in the rootstock stem.
 Push the two together, getting as much contact between them as possible, then hold the graft in place with a grafting clip.
 Photos courtesy of Johnny’s Selected Seeds.

 Method C – Side or Cleft Grafting (shown below)